History of the Catholic Church in France: Revocation of the Edict of Nantes

-"Under Louis XIV a new policy was inaugurated.
+"Under Louis XIV, a new policy was inaugurated.
 For twenty-five years the king forbade the Protestants everything that the Edict of Nantes did not expressly guarantee them, and then, foolishly imagining that Protestantism was on the wane, and that there remained in France only a few hundred obstinate heretics, he revoked the Edict of Nantes (1685) and began an oppressive policy against Protestants, which provoked the rising of the Camisards in 1703-05, and which lasted with alternations of severity and kindness until 1784, when Louis XVI was obliged to give Protestants their civil rights once more.
 The very manner in which Louis XIV, who imagined himself the religious head of his kingdom, set about the Revocation, was only an application of the religious maxims of Gallicanism."

 Imposition of Gallicanism on the Catholic Church

 "In the person of Louis XIV, indeed, Gallicanism was on the throne.
 At the States-General in 1614, the Third Estate had endeavoured to make the assembly commit itself to certain decidedly Gallican declarations, but the clergy, thanks to Cardinal Duperron, had succeeded in shelving the question; then Richelieu, careful not to embroil himself with the pope, had taken up the mitigated and very reserved form of Gallicanism represented by the theologian Duval."
 The lack of universal adherence to his religion did not sit well with Louis XIV's vision of perfected autocracy: "Bending all else to his will, Louis XIV resented the presence of heretics among his subjects."

 "Hence the persecution of Protestants and of Jansenists.
-But at the same time he would never allow a papal bull to be published in France until his Parliament decided whether it interfered with the "liberties" of the French Church or the authority of the king.
-And in 1682 he invited the clergy of France to proclaim the independence of the Gallican Church in a manifesto of four articles, at least two of which, relating to the respective powers of a pope and a council, broached questions which only an ecumenical council could decide.
-In consequence of this a crisis arose between the Holy See and Louis XIV which led to thirty-five sees being left vacant in 1689.
-The policy of Louis XIV in religious matters was adopted also by Louis XV.
+But at the same time, he would never allow a papal bull to be published in France until his Parliament decided whether it interfered with the "liberties" of the French Church or the authority of the king.
+And in 1682, he invited the clergy of France to proclaim the independence of the Gallican Church in a manifesto of four articles, at least two of which, relating to the respective powers of a pope and a council, broached questions which only an ecumenical council could decide.
+In consequence of this, a crisis arose between the Holy See and Louis XIV, which led to thirty-five sees being left vacant in 1689.
+The policy of Louis XIV in religious matters was also adopted by Louis XV.
 His way of striking at the Jesuits in 1763 was in principle the same as that taken by Louis XIV to impose Gallicanism on the Church, the royal power pretending to mastery over the Church.